LuukHenk/2048-Solver/README.md

 ## Changelog:
-    - Added gui for manual
+    - Added gui for manual and automatic mode

     - For older changelogs see CHANGELOG.md